UCL/MPHY0026/doc/graphics/marching_cubes.rst

 ============================

 The Marching Cubes algorithm is used to create a surface from voxel data.
-We have already seen this above in the Surface Rendering example.
+We have already seen this above in the :ref:`SurfaceRenderingSection` videos.

 The Marching cubes [Lorensen1987]_ was published in 1987.
-The core of the algorithm is explained by the following diagram and video.
+The core of the algorithm is explained in this following video.

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/NLsdLUbOvCY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This figure is the one shown in the video, to illustrate 3 of the 15 originally proposed cases.

 .. figure:: MarchingCubesIllustration.png
   :alt: 3 Cases from The Marching Cubes Algorithm